justin2004/weblog/iDE/README.md

 I hope you find this useful.
 Perhaps it can inspire you to build an iDE for yourself.

+These tools (the command line, tmux, and vim/emacs) and techniques (escape hatchery) can serve you well even if you don't work on the semantic web stack.

 Feel free to open an issue or start a discussion on this repository if you need help getting any of this to work or if you have any ideas on how to extend it!

 ---